NUS-Project-SaBai/BackEnd/documentation/components-records-Header/upload-post.md

 #### Processing on the Frontend
 - **Where**:
-  under the 'uploadFile' function, ...
+  under the `uploadFile` function, ...
 - **How**:
   - document name is labelled: labeledDocumentName = `${patientIdentifier}-${currentDate}-${documentName}`;
   - Data on the file (e.g. file_name, patient_pk, current_date etc.) is put together in a FormData component